WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: WaLi Architecture Design

 \subsection{Complex-Valued Encoders}

-The complex-valued spectrogram of the pressure sensor data is transformed to real and imaginary components, and then the real and imaginary components are combined into a complex-valued tensor, which serves as input to the first complex encoder block (E1).
+\mycolor{The pressure sensor data is transformed to complex-valued T-F spectrogram by STFT and given as} input to the first complex encoder block (E1).
 Formally, the input low-resolution pressure data $R_{in}$ is first transformed into STFT spectrogram, denoted by $S_{in}$ in Fig. \ref{fig:overall_architecture}.
 Here, $S_{in} (= S^r+ jS^i) \in \mathbb{C}^{F \times T}$ is a complex-valued spectrogram, where $F$ denotes the number of frequency bins and $T$ denotes the number of time frames.

-Typically, each encoder in a U-Net extracts hierarchical features from the input or previous layers by downsampling the features using a convolution operation.
-WaLi adopts complex-valued encoders, which is built upon complex-valued convolution to ensure successive extraction of both magnitude and phase from the complex-valued T-F spectrogram.
+WaLi adopts \textit{complex-valued encoders}, which is built upon complex-valued convolution to ensure successive extraction of both magnitude and phase from the complex-valued T-F spectrogram.
 Complex convolution is the key difference between a complex-valued encoder and a real-valued encoder.
 Formally, the complex-valued T-F spectrogram $S_{in}$ is fed into 2D complex convolution layers of the first encoder to produce feature $S_1 \in \mathbb{C}^{F \times T \times C}$, where C is the number of channels.
 If a complex kernel is denoted by $W = {W}_r + j{W}_i$, the complex convolution is defined by Eqn. \ref{eqn:complex_conv}.

 where $*$ denotes the convolution, $S^r_1$ $\&$ $S^i_1$ are real and imaginary parts of $S_1$, and ${b}_r$ $\&$ ${b}_i$ are bias terms.